Major and Minor Bone Grafting

 These procedures may be performed separately or together, depending upon the individual’s condition.
 As stated earlier, there are several areas of the body that are suitable for attaining bone grafts.
 In the maxillofacial region, bone grafts can be taken from inside the mouth, in the area of the chin or third molar region or in the upper jaw behind the last tooth.
 In more extensive situations, a greater quantity of bone can be attained from the hip or the outer aspect of the tibia at the knee.
 When we use the patient’s own bone for repairs, we generally get the best results.

-In many cases, we can use allograft material to implement bone grafting for dental implants.
+In many cases, including bone grafting after wisdom teeth, we can use allograft material to implement bone grafting for dental implants.
 This bone is prepared from cadavers and used to promote the patients’ own bone growing into the repair site.
 It is quite effective and very safe.
 Synthetic materials can also be used to stimulate bone formation.
 We even use factors from your own blood to accelerate and promote bone formation in graft areas.

 These surgeries are performed in the out-patient surgical suite under IV sedation or general anesthesia.
 After discharge, bed rest is recommended for one day and limited physical activity for one week.